-^{} Focused Credit Opportunities includes a performance fee of 15% which is assessed on the outperformance relative to a set hurdle rate and is limited to qualified clients.
+Focused Credit Opportunities includes a performance fee of 15% which is assessed on the outperformance relative to a set hurdle rate and is limited to qualified clients.

 Generally, fees are not negotiable; however, individual portfolio considerations, investment size, and timing of opening have caused PIM to negotiate different fee arrangements from time to time.
+For investors in its proprietary funds, PIM is subject to certain side letter agreements that may provide different fee arrangements or other preferential terms as further disclosed in each fund's offering documents.
 The fees that are paid to PIM as sub-adviser to its mutual fund clients are set forth in each fund's registration statement.